 Harbor/Peninsula FISH Food Bank – The non-profit administers both rental and utility assistance to Key Peninsula and Gig Harbor residents.
 Phone: 253-858-6179

-Metropolitan Development Council, which is located at 721 S. Fawcett, Tacoma, WA 98402, offers low income housing and rent help for low-income families and individuals.
+Metropolitan Development Council, which is located at 721 S. Fawcett, Tacoma, WA 98402, offers low-income housing and rent help for low-income families and individuals.
 Other assistance may include help with child care for homeless families, loans to pay rent as part of eviction prevention, funds for utility bills, or family counseling.
 Phone: 253-597-6728

 Our Lady Queen of Heaven, which is part of Saint Vincent de Paul, is a charity in the Tacoma Washington area that assists Pierce County residents with rent, utilities, bus tickets, and gas.
-In addition, the organization provides outreach services and housing counseling to residents living in specified boundaries within the following zip codes: 98387, 98445, and 98580.
+In addition, the organization provides outreach services and housing counseling to residents living within specified boundaries within the following zip codes: 98387, 98445, and 98580.
 Phone number: 253-537-5266

 Tacoma Assistance Human Rights and Human Services Department are starting to create a Centralized Intake Program for all Housing Related Services.
 Call (253) 682-3401

-Saint Charles Borromeo Parish (253-565-7655)- Provides housing and rent help to low income residents living within church boundaries.
+Saint Charles Borromeo Parish (253-565-7655)- Provides housing and rent help to low-income residents living within church boundaries.

 Helping Hand House administers the homeless prevention program.
 Based in Puyallup (253) 682-3401.
 If you have children, then the program can offer limited financial assistance for paying monthly rent or back rent to families with children in Pierce County.
 You need to have an eviction notice to apply.
-Helping Hand House is committed ending and preventing family homelessness Pierce County, both over short and long term.
+Helping Hand House is committed ending and preventing family homelessness Pierce County, both over the short and long term.

 Pierce County Veterans Bureau (phone number 253-798-7449) can offer various forms of help to low-income and homeless veterans in Pierce County.
-Find help with rent, utility and heating bills and food assistance.
+Find help with rent, utility, and heating bills and food assistance.

 Saint Martin of Tours, which is located at 2303 54th Ave E, Fife, Washington (phone (253) 970-9037) runs a multitude of housing and rental programs.
 Also access landlord and tenant dispute resolution.

 Lakewood Area Shelter Association – May offer rental, energy, and food assistance to Lakewood Washington Area residents.
-Phone number: 253-532-5320 Address is 8956 Gravelly Lake Dr SW, Lakewood, WA, 98498.
+Phone number: 253-532-5320 Address is 8956 Gravelly Lake Dr. SW, Lakewood, WA, 98498.
 Call (253) 682 – 3401.

 Homeless Prevention Programs in Pierce County are administered by Solid Ground.
 Tenants can get information on their rights to evictions under the Washington Landlord/Tenant Act.
 Also get referrals to rent help to prevent an eviction.
-Support and advice is also for dealing with landlords on security deposits or repairs to housing units.
+Support and advice are also for dealing with landlords on security deposits or repairs to housing units.
 (206) 694 – 6767.

 Legal Services has free legal clinics in Pierce County.
-The agency make make referrals to attorneys from their website.
+The agency makes make referrals to attorneys from their website.
 The lawyers can assist with eviction, foreclosure, Landlord/Tenant issues, and applying for government benefits.
 Dial (253) 572 – 5134 for the Housing Justice Project.

 Transitional Family Housing of Tacoma Washington can offer case management, guidance, and housing.
 Phone: (253) 272 – 1532.

 Tyler Square Transitional Housing from the Rescue Mission is for homeless and those on the verge of eviction.
 Case management, education, budgeting and more is for guests.
-Get help in locating low income apartments in Pierce County when ready to leave.
+Get help in locating low-income apartments in Pierce County when ready to leave.
 There may be possible referrals to grants or loans for paying first months rent or a security deposit for those leaving the shelter.
 3202 S Tyler St, Tacoma, WA, 98408, (253) 682 – 3401.